hhzl/LearnWords2/docs/Developer_notes.md

 This repository contains a command line program to convert [SRS](https://github.com/repeat-space/srs-knowledge) data from and to other formats.
 The following notes assume you have installed the program ([Installation notes](https://github.com/hhzl/LearnWords2#setup))

-The CLI program also creates a template of a SRS program (HTML/CSS/JavaScript) which then needs to be copied and adapted.
+In addtion the CLI program also creates a template of a SRS program (HTML/CSS/JavaScript) which then needs to be copied and adapted.

+This template references a file called ``LW.js`` which contains typical functions needed in a SRS program.

 ### Usage